ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

-# Tutorial: Avalanche Signature Verification in a dApp
+# Tutorial: Avalanche Signature Verification in a dapp

 ## Introduction

-This tutorial will show you how to use an Avalanche C-Chain dApp to verify the signature of a message like this that has been signed using the Avalanche Wallet.
+This tutorial will show you how to use an Avalanche C-Chain dapp to verify the signature of a message like this that has been signed using the Avalanche Wallet.